wpuipress/woobase-plugin-example/README.md

 This example plugin demonstrates the following:

-1. Creating a custom Vue component for use with WooBase
+1. Creating a custom Vue component for use with VendBase
 2. Modifying the product edit interface
 3. Adding custom fields to the WooCommerce REST API
-4. Enqueuing custom scripts for use with WooBase
+4. Enqueuing custom scripts for use with VendBase

 ## Usage Examples